Talk to any ILP volunteer and they’ll tell you to totally skip over Phuket and head to Krabi instead.

 The rainy season is May to October, with the most storms typically in June, creating rough seas that can make island hopping difficult.
 You’ll find some rain in July and August as well, but usually you’ll have shorter rainstorms in these two months.
 September and October tend to be very rainy as well, just so you know.
-However, the rainy seasons is all the “off season” when it comes to the crowds.
+However, the rainy seasons are all the “off season” when it comes to the crowds.
 Visiting when it’s wet means finding beaches almost completely empty and sections all to yourself.
 As with any rainy season, it’s very unpredictable.
 Some months, you’ll find torrents of rain, but other times, you can find days of endless sun.
 Because there are some other adventures (like kayaking and hiking) that can be done in the rain, a cloudy and wet day isn’t always a total bust while in Krabi.

 Your Island-Hopping Guide